FreeCAD/FPA/_programs/FreeCAD_day_2023.md

 ---
 title: "FreeCAD meeting day 2023"
 description:
-   "A meeting of FreeCAd developers and users in 2023 in Brussels, Belgium."
+   "A meeting of FreeCAD developers and users in 2023 in Brussels, Belgium."
 layout: default
 ---